Creating a New Kind of Doctor

 The residency program strives to provide all residents with a solid foundation in primary care pediatrics and general pediatric knowledge, including preventive well-child care and acute outpatient care.
 The academic pediatric faculty in the Division of Ambulatory Pediatrics at Dell Medical School serve as educators, mentors and coaches for residents and provide them with comprehensive training in outpatient general pediatrics.

 Throughout their training, residents have the opportunity to learn and deliver general pediatric care in a variety of settings and with diverse patient populations.
 The continuity clinic experience takes place at CommUnityCare Health Centers, a federally qualified health center that delivers medical care to the underserved population of Central Texas, including a large immigrant and refugee population.
 The continuity clinic training is enhanced through the X+Y schedule, which allows resident physicians to fully immerse themselves in the outpatient clinic experience for a week at a time.
+The program was among the first few in pediatrics to pilot this learning model in 2018, and the data since gathered has shown dramatic improvements in both the patient and trainee experiences.
 During continuity clinic time, residents have the opportunity to participate in immersive experiences such as the centering program and parent-child book club.

-Residents also have the opportunity to pursue primary care experiences at CommUnity Care; Dell Children’s Medical Group Pediatrics Mueller; Dell Children’s Comprehensive Care Clinic, which serves children with complex medical conditions; as well as with the school’s extensive network of affiliated private pediatricians.
-Primary care skills are strengthened through electives in behavioral and mental health.
+Residents also have the opportunity to pursue primary care experiences at Dell Children’s Comprehensive Care Clinic, which serves children with complex medical conditions; as well as with the school’s extensive network of affiliated private pediatricians.
 The program also provides additional professional development opportunities, including culinary medicine training and opportunity for certification in lactation counseling.

 Residents interested in pursuing careers in primary care pediatrics are supported through mentorship; access to rich and diverse primary care pediatric experiences with academic general pediatric faculty and private pediatricians; research; quality improvement; medical education scholarship; and other opportunities.